Culture

 Peralada

-The history of the town of Peralada dates back to around the year 500 BC, when a group of the native tribes decided to build the first city walls.
-Today, the old town still maintains the medieval urban structure, which is also reflected in the street names.
-Sights to visit include the Museum of the Villa and the Sant Domenec Cultural Tourism Centre, although Paralada is most famous for its castle, which has stunning gardens, a restaurant and a casino, as well as one of the most important festivals in Catalonia during the months of July and August.
+The history of the village of Peralada dates back to around 500 BC, when a tribe of pre-Roman Iberian people decided to build the first walled enclosure.
+Today, the old town still maintains the medieval urban structure, as well as the names of the streets.
+Must-see visits include the village museum and the Sant Domènech Cultural Tourism Centre, although Peralada is famous for its castle, with its beautiful gardens, a restaurant and a casino, where one of the most important music festivals in Catalonia is also held during the months of July and August.

 Castelló d'Empuries